 The Perfect Window Treatments For Home Theaters And Media Rooms In Detroit04/17/2019Steve Hill For some homeowners in Detroit, the home theater or media room is just not a niche, but one of the most used rooms you use.
 The whole room is centered around the large 4k television.
-The state-of-the-art speakers envelops you in dramatic scores and exciting sound effects.
+The state-of-the-art speakers envelops you in dramatic scores and rich dialog.
 Now, it’s time to install the most functional window treatments for your home theater or media room experience.
 Your home theater may also be used as a family room, but you need to get the most from your TV.
 Of course, you need a covering that will adequately black out the room, so that you don’t see glare on your screen.
 It’s also nice if your window treatments could completely dampen outside sound.
 And it probably would be nice when you find a covering that provides style even when your movies aren’t playing.
 So what are the best window treatments for a home theater or media room?
 Your Window Coverings Should Completely Close Off The Light When you see a film in a home theater or media room, you want the room on the darker side.
 You may want to start with shades that blackout distracting sun and street lights.
 Opaque cellular shades, roller shades or Roman shades will definitely keep the room dark.
 And as the shades cover the full window, you can get the room as dark as you need, so you can make a real movie theater feeling.
 However, as wonderful as cellular shades are at shutting out the sun, they don’t work very well when a show isn’t in session.
 If you want the opportunity to direct light as well, you should try plantation shutters.
 Shutters will be able to adequately darken the room when you shut the louvers.
 But when the movie isn’t on you might want to let in some outside light, so the room doesn’t seem so closed in.
 With these window treatments, you can let just a bit of light in, so every TV watching experience isn’t always in a dark theater.
 Your Window Treatments Should Dampen Sound Your window treatments should cut off outside light, but don’t overlook the influence of sound.
 Outside noise, such as kids playing in the yard or a neighbor dog barking, can disturb you from what’s on the screen.
 What comes from your television should also be addressed, as dialog and music can become muffled when it bounces off your window’s glass panes.
 Cellular shades can keep the room dark, but they usually are too delicate to adequately stop outside sounds.
 Blinds can have the same problem as they are open around the sides.
 Drapes and curtains might block outside noise, but might also dampen inside sound and stop you from having a true surround-sound experience.
 Plantation shutters, in contrast, stop outside sound and keep inside sound great.
 If your yard is mostly reserved, any plantation shutter probably will work just fine.
 But if you happen to be in a neighborhood that has more ambient noise, like near a school or on a busy street, you should use a quality faux wood shutter.
 Whatever covering you pick, make sure you arrange your sound system after after your treatments are installed so that you you get quality sound from your speakers.
 The More Functional Your Media Room, The More Versatile The Window Treatment photo courtesy of Kathy at The Daily Nest As larger screen televisions become more in fashion, media rooms have begun to be seen as a multipurpose room.
 While they still are used for films, media rooms are used for gaming, watching sports, and general entertaining.
 Now, you will want a more versatile window covering that looks sleek when it’s not in use.
 When a cellular or roman shade is up, they the roll completely up.
 This leaves your windows open , like the window treatment doesn’t exist, which may not be the best course of action.
 Plantation shutters let your room be seen as a utilitarian space, and not only as a home theater.
 And since you can open or close shutters to direct as much light as you want, you can set aside a side couch where friends might opt to talk or read.
 Everyone else can then sit in darkness on the main part of the room catching the double feature .
 Which Window Treatment For Your Home Theater Or Media Room Works For You?
 If your home theater or media room doesn’t have a lot of outside facing windows, then you may want a cellular, roman or roller shade.
 If you have a multi-use media room, then plantation shutters are the way to go.
 Any way you go, your Sunburst representative can help you out.
 Call 248-429-9294 today to schedule your in-home consultation.